Privacy Beyond Pixels: Latent Anonymization for Privacy-Preserving Video Understanding: Experiments

 \subsection{Main Evaluation: Privacy vs Task Tradeoffs}

-Our evaluation of the proposed method covers privacy protocols and a variety of downstream tasks.
+Our evaluation of the proposed method covers private attribute prediction protocols and a variety of downstream tasks.
 We observe in \Cref{tab:maintable} that our approach consistently generalizes well across all tasks, closely maintaining the performance of the non-anonymized videos.
-In contrast, previous methods struggle to preserve performance uniformly across tasks, evident in the temporal action detection results of~\cite{wu2020privacy,dave2022spact,fioresi2023ted}.
+In contrast, previous methods struggle to preserve performance uniformly across tasks, evident in the temporal action detection results of~\cite{wu2020privacy,dave2022spact,fioresi2023ted}. \Cref{tab:vp} demonstrates resistance to temporal private attributes and that performance matches that of a version trained with supervised attribute labels.
 Experiments with large VFMs see similar performance trends, confirming the efficacy and scalability of SPLAVU.
+Results in Table~\ref{tab:vp} demonstrate the ability of our method to handle temporal private attribute settings.